Russians used social media to stir divisions on U.S. energy policy: lawmakers

 The lawmakers’ report linked some 9,100 posts on Twitter, Facebook, and Instagram between 2015 and 2017 to operatives including the St. Petersburg-based Internet Research Agency, a Russian propaganda arm known for its trolling on social media.

 It was one of three firms indicted on Feb.
 16 by a U.S. special counsel investigating intelligence agency allegations of Russian tampering in the 2016 election, charges Moscow denies.
-Thirteen Russians were also charged, the court document describing them as having “had a strategic goal to sow discord in the U.S. political system.”
+Thirteen Russians were also charged, the court document describing them as having“had a strategic goal to sow discord in the U.S. political system.”

 Representative Lamar Smith, the Republican head of the U.S. House of Representatives Science Committee and a denier of climate science, said that Russians benefit by stirring controversy about U.S. energy production because the administration of President Donald Trump is trying to expand oil and natural gas exports to Europe.
 Russia has traditionally been a major energy supplier to that market.